 During the Covid-19 pandemic we introduced an additional key question to the framework.
 Key question 7 focused on 'how good is our care and support during the Covid-19 pandemic?'.
 This key question is no longer a part of the framework, however one of the quality indicators 1.5, has been developed to ensure that where there are outbreaks of any infectious diseases, people's health and wellbeing continues to be supported and safeguarded by infection, prevention and control practices.
-This reflects our learning from issues relating to infection, prevention and control that arose during the pandemic, and takes into account the mandatory National Infection Prevention and Control Manual for older people and adult care homes.
+This reflects our learning from issues relating to infection, prevention and control that arose during the pandemic, and takes into account the National Infection Prevention and Control Manual for older people and adult care homes.

 We will provide an overall evaluation for each of the key questions we inspect, using the six point scale from unsatisfactory (1) to excellent (6).
 This will be derived from the specific quality indicators that we inspect.
 Where we inspect one quality indicator per key question, the evaluation for that quality indicator will be the evaluation for the key question.
-Where we inspect more than one quality indicator per key question, the overall evaluation for the key question will be the lower of the quality indicators for that specific key question.
+Where we inspect more than one quality indicator per key question, the overall evaluation for the key question for the key question.